torvalds/linux/Documentation/trace/ftrace.rst

 	for each function.
 The displayed address is the patch-site address and can differ from /proc/kallsyms address.

+  syscall_user_buf_size:

+	Some system call trace events will record the data from a user space address that one of the parameters point to.
+The amount of data per event is limited.
+This file holds the max number of bytes that will be recorded into the ring buffer to hold this data.
+	The max value is currently 165.

   dyn_ftrace_total_info:

 	This file is for debugging purposes.
 The number of functions that